How to spend one day in Bratislava with kids

 Head through the archway and stone pillars towards a pretty courtyard.
 Here you’ll find a great photo spot in front of a fountain with the statue of St. George.

-The kids will love seeking out this fairy-tale, pastel blue church located on Bezručova.
+Challenge the kids to be the first to spot this unique fairy-tale, pastel blue church located on Bezručova.

 It might feel like you are walking away from the main tourist sites and then all of sudden, this magnificent blue building appears in front of you.